 - 50% of Americans believe obstacles to advancement for Black women no longer exist

-Both fellow employees and employers need to ensure that they are aware of the issues that Black women face, act as allies for them, and allow them the opportunity to move forward in their careers.
+Both fellow employees and employers need to ensure that they are aware of the issues that Black women face.
+They need to act as allies for them, and allow them the opportunity to move forward in their careers.

 How to support racially diverse women in the workplace